azriel91/peace/doc/src/technical_concepts/item_spec_graph/state_ensure.md

 let resources = EnsureCmd::exec(graph, resources).await?;
 ```

-Note that the `ApplyOpSpec::exec` requires implementers to return `StatePhysical`, which is the state information generated during the `exec` logic, but not necessarily within the implementers' control.
+Note that the `ApplyFns::exec` requires implementers to return `StatePhysical`, which is the state information generated during the `exec` logic, but not necessarily within the implementers' control.

 ## Method

 To discover the current state of all items, the following method is used:

-1. `ApplyOpSpec::check` is run for all item specs.
+1. `ApplyFns::check` is run for all item specs.
-2. Of the ones that return `OpCheckStatus::ExecRequired`, `ApplyOpSpec::exec` is run.
+2. Of the ones that return `OpCheckStatus::ExecRequired`, `ApplyFns::exec` is run.
 3. Finally, `StateCurrentFn::try_exec` is run so that the end state can be compared with the desired state to confirm that they match.

-### `ApplyOpSpec::check`
+### `ApplyFns::check`

 <div style="display: inline-block; padding: 0px 20px 0px 0px;">
 <br />